handsonarchitects/blog/content/blog/2024/navigating-secrets-consumption-in-kubernetes-pods/index.md

 DB_ADMIN=myadmin
 DB_PASSWORD=mypass
 ```
-As observed in this scenario, the pod is not restarted when the secret is deleted and environment variables loaded during the pod's creation still persist.
+As observed in this scenario, the pod is not recreated when the secret is deleted and environment variables loaded during the pod's creation still persist.

 7. Recreate the secret with a new database password and a new key-value pair.
 ```bash